dagweg/orbitum/README.md

 # Orbitum - Social Media Platform Powered By Next.js & Express

-A social media platform that has the essential features for a social media with a focus on minimalism and clean aesthetics.
+A social media platform that has the essential features like any social media with a focus on minimalism and clean aesthetics.

 ## Features
 + Create a Post (Text only, Image + Text, Video + Text)